llamaxyz/llama/docs/policies.md

 To revoke a role, we use the `setRoleHolder` method again.
 Simply pass in the role, the policyholder to revoke it from, and set the quantity and expiration to 0.
-Revoking a role will decrement the total supply of the role by one, and decrement the total quantity of the role by the quantity the policyholder previously held.
+Revoking a role will decrement the total supply of the role by one and decrement the total quantity of the role by the quantity the policyholder previously held.

 ### Updating Role Quantity / Expiration